 Semprevivum sp.
 I think?
 Please, correct me if I am mistaken.

-Danaus plexippus, male, in Funchal.
+Danaus plexippus, male, spotted in Funchal.

 Lacerta dugesii, indigenous.

 When is the best time to visit?
-Climate wise you’re good anytime, crowd wise… the main season is from april till about october, so I wouldn’t recommend going then if you mind the crowds.
+Climate wise you’re good anytime, crowd wise – the main season is from april till about october, so I wouldn’t recommend going then if you mind the crowds.
 The prices at that time go up as well.
 Same goes for december.
 So the best time to go is in november and then from january to march.
-That’s what a frequent visitor said, he also works as a tour guide there and is quite the expert so I guess we can trust his words.
+That’s what a frequent visitor recommended, he also works as a tour guide there and is quite the expert so I guess we can trust his words.

 Overall we had a lovely trip, couldn’t have imagined it any better.
 Madeira is beautiful, utterly fascinating and I definately recommed visiting!